The status of branches

 Many branches hold events at local schools and settings which demonstrate good or outstanding practice and provide an opportunity for those attending the event to tour the setting.
 The host setting does not usually charge, but it is customary to offer some token of thanks.
 Some branches have arrangements with a local organisation such as a college or university, which may offer room space for free, or in exchange for free attendance by students.
 In some cases, especially for Saturday morning conferences, it may be necessary to pay for a venue.
 Events may also be held online, or live-streamed.

-Information abour branch events, including a copy of the flyer (if applicable) must be sent to head office so that we can publicise them via:
+Information about branch events, including a copy of the flyer (if applicable) must be sent to head office so that we can publicise them via:

 - the Early Education website – each branch has its own section on the website, and all branch events notified to central office are listed on the website and included in our bookings system to reduce the workload for branch officers

-- the main Early Education Twitter and Facebook accounts
+- the main Early Education social media accounts

 - direct emails to all contacts signed up for updates from your branch – this can include non-members as well as members

 Branches may also choose to set up their own social media accounts, but should notify central office of the details so that we can actively help cross-promote your posts.
 We can also provide advice with setting up social media accounts.
-Any social media accounts linked to an Early Education branch must comply with the organisation’s social media policy.
+Any social media accounts linked to an Early Education branch must comply with the organisation’s social media policy (available on request).